 A main residence is the address which the occupants:

-Some council tax discounts and exemptions are only available at a main residence.
+Help with council tax for your household is only available at a main residence.

 Also see